olcruzgonzalez/tutorial-template-sphinx/README.md

 10. Deploying on GitHub pages

 ### Deployment

-When following the instructions in the tutorial, keep in mind that,
+When following the instructions in the tutorial, [Appendix: Deploying a Sphinx project online](https://www.sphinx-doc.org/en/master/tutorial/deploying.html), do as below:

 * Use the command
 ```